PySLM Python Library for Selective Laser Melting and Additive Manufacturing

 • Generate a truss grid using support volumes suitable for Metal AM processes

-• Exact support volume generation using the pycork library
+• Exact support volume generation using Manifold CSG library

 Visualisation: